HMAC Authentication in ASP.NET Core Web API

 }

-Let us create the Employee model, which we will use to perform the database CRUD operations.
-So, add a class file named Employee.cs within the Models folder and then copy and paste the following code:
+Let us create the Employee model using which we will perform the Database CRUD Operations.
+So, create a class file named Employee.cs within the Models folder and then copy and paste the following code:

 using System.ComponentModel.DataAnnotations.Schema;